optimy-exercise/.github/profile/README.md

 - **MySQL Database**: Stores application data.
 - **Grafana**: Monitors AWS CloudWatch metrics and provides a dashboard for visualization.

 This project demonstrates the use of modern DevOps practices to automate the deployment and monitoring of a web application, ensuring reliability and ease of management.
-Of course there is space for improvement, adding versioning to our containers, managing state of Terraform and using some kind of Vault or utilizing more Github Secrets for secret management.
+Of course there is space for improvement, like adding versioning to our containers, managing state of Terraform and using some kind of Vault or utilizing more Github Secrets for secret management.